DVLA is an executive agency, sponsored by the Department for Transport.

 Your health and well-being

-We support employee wellbeing and offer trailblazing programmes of wellbeing events and initiatives.
-We offer a comprehensive occupational health and employee assistance provision and supportive policies such as flexible working, leave and attendance management.
+We support employee wellbeing and offer trailblazing wellbeing events and initiatives.
+We also offer a comprehensive occupational health and employee assistance provision and supportive policies such as flexible working, leave and attendance management.

 To maintain your health and wellbeing, you’ll also have access to:

-- 24-hour on-site gym (currently not in use due to COVID-19 restrictions)
+- 24-hour on-site gym at our Swansea site (currently not in use due to COVID-19 restrictions)

 - 24-hour Employee Assistance Programme providing confidential help and advice on personal or work-related issues